Forward intelligence team: Criticism

 Fitwatch (formed in early 2007) campaign against FITs by actively obstructing their operations, and by passively opposing their operations by photographing units (a form of sousveillance).

-In June 2009,The Guardian released video evidence recorded by a FIT at the 2008 Climate Camp of alleged police brutality against two female members of Fitwatch.
+In June 2009,The Guardian released video evidence recorded by an FIT at the 2008 Climate Camp of alleged police brutality against two female members of Fitwatch.
 The women had asked police officers to reveal their shoulder numbers, as at least four officers had not displayed them.
 The women attempted to photograph the police officers for evidence, but were forced to the ground, restrained with handcuffs, and had their legs bound with straps.
 They were then placed in restraint positions, arrested, charged and held in custody for four days, including three days in HMP Bronzefield, before they were released on bail.
 The police later retracted all the charges against the women.
 The women lodged a complaint with the IPCC over the incident.
 The journalist George Monbiot commented on this case, saying that "the police are turning activism into a crime" and that "the FITs' methods appear to have been lifted from a Stasi training manual".
 He claimed that "anybody who is politically active is filmed, identified, monitored, logged, and cross-checked".
 A police debrief into the operation at Kingsnorth praised the deployment of FITs saying that they were "highly effective and gained good intelligence and disruption".

 Three members of Fitwatch were convicted for obstructing FIT officers in June 2008 as they attempted to photograph those attending a No Borders meeting in London.
 In July 2010 the Inner London Crown Court overturned the men's convictions, with the judge stating that the protesters' human rights may have been violated by the FIT officers.